Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 In busy clinical settings, it might not be feasible to obtain a complete family history.[

 Many factors can contribute to inaccurate reporting of a gastric cancer family history.
 In medicine, the stomach has a distinct definition and anatomical location in the body.
-The public's definition of the stomach is more ambiguous, and this could lead to reporting inaccuracies.[
+The public's definition of the stomach is more ambiguous, which could lead to reporting inaccuracies.[

 The poor validity of self-reported gastric cancer family histories needs to be considered during a patient's genetic evaluation and when creating an individual's clinical management recommendations.
 Studies have assessed the accuracy of self-reported family histories by comparing collected information with confirmation sources like death certificates, cancer registries, and histopathological records.[